-Most cows start out living similar lives.
+In the US, most cows start out living similar lives.

-Of course, this isn't really that simple and the different feeding practices are complicated and varied.
+Of course, it’s not really that simple.
+The different feeding practices are complicated and varied.

 But generally speaking, grass-fed cows eat (mostly) grass, while grain-fed cows eat (mostly) an unnatural diet based on corn and soy during the latter part of their lives.

-"You are what you eat" applies to cows too...
+"You are what you eat" applies to cows, too.

 What a cow eats can have a major effect on the nutrient composition of the beef.
 This is particularly evident when it comes to the fatty acid composition.

 Grass-fed beef usually contains less total fat than grain-fed beef, which means that gram for gram, grass-fed beef contains fewer calories (1).

 But the composition of fatty acids is also different:

 - Monounsaturated fat: Grass-fed beef contains much less monounsaturated fat than grain-fed beef (1).